Haoming02/sd-webui-easy-tag-insert/README.md

 #### Note
 - You can have multiple `.yml` *(or `.yaml`)* files in the `tags` folder
-- But you **cannot** have duplicated Categories in multiple files.
-Otherwise it will only load the tags from the last file.
 - An example file is provided
     - *The LoRA ones only work if you do have them*